Credit Points: Six

 On completion of this unit, students will be able to:

-- Identify specific ways of ‘doing’ and ‘being’ from an Indigenous perspective.
+1. Identify specific ways of doing, being and knowing from an Indigenous Perspective

-- Demonstrate respect for Indigenous culture, attitudes and values and acknowledge its complexity, richness and contribution to Australia’s heritage and wellbeing.
+2. Demonstrate respect for Indigenous culture, attitudes, values and knowledge and its complexity and richness as well as its contribution to Australia’s heritage and wellbeing.

-- Articulate Aboriginal and Torres Strait Islander worldview for use in practice and supervision sessions.
+3. Be able to articulate Aboriginal and Torres Strait Islander worldview for use in practice and supervision.

 Learning and Teaching Approach